pushkin-consortium/pushkin/docs/source/setup/setup_aws.rst

   * Transaction DB: Postgres
   * Data DB: Postgres

-  Instructions on creating RDS Instances can be found on AWS.
+  Instructions on creating RDS Instances can be found on AWS_.

-  .. todo:: Add link for instructions.
+.. _Instructions on creating RDS Instances can be found on AWS: https://docs.aws.amazon.com/efs/latest/ug/getting-started.html

 Prepare the transactions database
 ---------------------------